-On Monday, July 6, 2020, Parachute will celebrate the fourth National Injury Prevention Day in Canada to raise awareness about the devastating effects of predictable and preventable injuries.
-Our goal is to educate others and help all Canadians live long lives to the fullest.
+On Wednesday, July 5, 2023, Parachute celebrated the seventh National Injury Prevention Day in Canada to raise awareness about the devastating effects of predictable and preventable injuries.
+Our goal: to educate others and help all Canadians live long lives to the fullest.

 We know that most injuries are predictable and preventable: We need your help spreading our information on preventing serious injuries on the road, at home and at play.

 Our goal is to provide the necessary information and tools to the public, and to work diligently to ensure that one day Canada will be free of serious injuries.

 - Every day, 48 Canadians die and 634 are hospitalized because of injuries.